What It Is

 3. Private Advisory (every 6 weeks)

-Direct 1:1 advisory with Matt for leader-specific decisions, constraints, and deeper strategic support, including one in-person session during the cohort.
+Direct 1:1 with Matt for the decisions, constraints, and leadership dynamics that can’t be worked out in a group, including one in-person session1.

 a leadership operating upgrade